All Episodes

 Certainly we know how Alvin Bragg bent the law to just make this.

-I think there's that lawsuit.
+I think this was that lawsuit.

-It was this lawsuit or another.
+It was this loss or another.

-Maybe it was this case or not.
+Maybe it was this case or another.

 They tried to derail Donald Trump's presidential run.